The lesson of causal discovery algorithms for quantum correlations: Causal explanations of Bell-inequality violations require fine-tuning: Applying causal discovery algorithms to quantum correlations

-where $\left( S\perp T\right) $ asserts the independence of the settings, and $\left( A\perp T\,|\,S\right) $ and $\left( B\perp S\,|\,T\right) $ are the no-signalling conditions.
 The critical point is that the set of independences are the \emph{ same }for the EPR and the CHSH experiments.
-Because the input to the causal discovery algorithms that we consider is limited to conditional independence relations, it follows that whatever causal conclusions these algorithms draw, they will draw the \emph{same} causal conclusions about the EPR experiment as they do about the CHSH experiment.
+Since the input to the causal discovery algorithms that we consider is limited to conditional independence relations, it follows that whatever causal conclusions these algorithms draw, they will draw the \emph{same} causal conclusions about the EPR experiment as they do about the CHSH experiment.
 And yet, from the fact that the EPR correlations satisfy the Bell inequalities, we know that they \emph{can }be explained by local causes while from the fact that the CHSH correlations violate a Bell inequality, we know that they cannot be so explained.

-So the conclusion is that \emph{standard causal discovery algorithms (based on conditional independences) cannot possibly do justice to Bell's theorem.} Independences simply do not provide enough information.
-One needs a causal discovery algorithm that looks at the strength of correlations to reproduce the conclusions of Bell's theorem.
+So the conclusion is that CI-based causal discovery algorithms do not do justice to Bell's theorem.
+Independences simply do not provide enough information.
+One needs a causal discovery algorithm that looks at the {\em strength of correlations} to reproduce Bell's conclusion.

 Despite the inability of the standard causal discovery algorithms to distinguish correlations that violate the Bell inequalities from those that satisfy them, it is nonetheless interesting to see what happens when one applies the algorithms to the set of independences we found for the EPR and CHSH experiments.
-We will refer to these as \emph{nontrivial no-signalling correlations} (they are deemed nontrivial because they predict correlation between the outcomes for some choices of the settings).
+We will refer to these as \emph{nontrivial no-signalling correlations} (`nontrivial' in the sense that there is some nonvanishing correlation between the outcomes for some choices of the settings).

-In applying the causal discovery algorithms, we will assume that the setting variable on one wing is a cause of the outcome variable on that wing, that is, we assume that $S$ is a cause of $A$ and that $T$ is a cause of $B$.
-This is presumably uncontroversial.
-The assumption that there are no causal cycles then implies that there can be no causal influence from $A$ to $S$, nor from $B$ to $T$.
+In applying the causal discovery algorithms, we will assume for the moment that the setting variable on one wing is a cause of the outcome variable on that wing, that is, we will assume that $S$ is a cause of $A$ and that $T$ is a cause of $B$.
+This assumption will be relaxed in Sec.~\ref{sec:theorem}.
+In this case, the assumption that there are no causal cycles then implies that there can be no causal influence from $A$ to $S$, nor from $B$ to $T$.
 Nonetheless, we are still permitting influences from the outcome on one wing to the setting on the other, although, as we will see, the causal discovery algorithms will rule against such influences.